With the Premier League campaign completed, Ladbrokes assesses every team's season, giving grades based on expectations and performance.

 From one end of the table to the other, Liverpool's first season under Arne Slot could hardly have gone any better, with the Reds officially winning the league on April 27.
 They're also the early favourites to retain their title next season.

-With Mohamed Salah putting up record-breaking numbers and understandably being tipped as the front-runner for this season's PFA Player of the Year Award, Liverpool have a healthy lead at the top of the table and will be delighted with how the campaign has panned out - despite Champions League and Carabao Cup disappointment.
+With Mohamed Salah putting up record-breaking numbers and understandably being tipped as the front-runner for this season's PFA Player of the Year Award, Liverpool had a healthy lead at the top of the table and will be delighted with how the campaign has panned out - despite Champions League and Carabao Cup disappointment.

 Grade: A+